-If your main lines are too thin, on your intersections are too big, the artwork looks a little unbalanced.
+If your main lines are too thin, or your intersections are too big, the artwork looks a little unbalanced.

 If your lines are very thick and your intersections are very small, again the artwork looks unbalanced.

-It is better to find a happy medium between the thickness of the lines on your drawing and the curves you are making at your intersections.
+It is better to find a happy medium between the thickness of the lines on your drawing and the curves you make at your intersections.